AFLplusplus/AFLplusplus/README.md

     worth it.
   * When instrumenting targets, afl-cc will not supersede optimizations.
 This allows to fuzz targets as same as they are built for debug or release.
+  * afl-fuzz':
-  * afl-fuzz' `-i` option now descends into subdirectories.
+    * `-i` option now descends into subdirectories.
+    * -m none is now default, set memory limits (in MB) with e.g. -m 250
+    * deterministic fuzzing is now disabled by default (unless using -M) and can be enabled with -D
-  * afl-fuzz will skip over empty dictionaries and too-large test cases instead of failing.
+  * afl-fuzz will skip over empty dictionaries and too-large test cases instead of failing, and use them as a source for splicing mutations

 ## Contents